irworkshop/fec2file/README.md

 ### 1. Get zipped electronic .fec files

-`$ python get_daily_filings.py`
+`$ nohup python get_daily_filings.py &`

-retrieves the zipfiles that are listed in the metadata/electronic\_zipfiles.txt (or set in settings.ELECTRONIC\_ZIPFILE\_MANIFEST).
-This may take a while; you may want to run it as `nohup  python get_daily_filings.py &` to detach from the process on linux and make sure it keeps running if your connection goes.
+Retrieves the zipfiles that are listed in the metadata/electronic\_zipfiles.txt (or set in settings.ELECTRONIC\_ZIPFILE\_MANIFEST).

+This may take a while; using `nohup  python get_daily_filings.py` allows the process to continue on the server if our connection dies; the `&` detaches the terminal from the window.
+You can see the output in `nohup.out` as it runs with `tail -f nohup.out`.

 Because there are some random names it's often easier to just grab this from the live ftp site and paste it into the manifest file.